Need for Speed: Hot Pursuit (2010 video game): Trailers

 In addition to the trailer shown at the official reveal during E3 2010, several other game trailers have been released, each revealing new aspects of the game.
 One trailer promoted the Limited Edition of the game, which features additional cars.
 Some trailers explained the game's new Autolog feature.
 Two trailers released in September 2010 showcased the different aspects of cops vs racer gameplay.
 A trailer released on 25 September 2010 promoted the limited-time demo.
 Three video clips were released on 29 October 2010.
 Entitled "Fast Needs no Friends", these videos depict two foolish valet parkers, Kevin Dillon and Jerry Ferrara, who have gained a love for fast, exotic cars, by playing Need for Speed: Hot Pursuit.
 Several trailers were released in November.
 A trailer was released for indicate Seacrest County, the game's primary locale.
 A trailer was released for hint that the demo was a success.
 Two live action trailers was also released to showcase the relationship between the cops and racers.
 A launch trailer was also released on 16 November 2010.
 A new video clip was released 15 December 2010, which featured the two foolish valet parkers Kevin Dillon and Jerry Ferrara again.
 Most of the trailers are now available for free download on Xbox LIVE Marketplace and PlayStation Network.

 Four developer diaries were released to promote the game.
 The first was released on 14 October 2010 which features the game's Producer detailing the Autolog feature.
 On 28 October 2010 the second developer diary was released that features the game's Creative Director explaining the contents of the recently released demo.
 The third developer diary, released on 6 November 2010, details the specifics of Seacrest County's terrain and climate, as well as explaining day and night cycles.
 It was also released two video early in November that featured the game's Designer, he gave some tips on how to succeed in the Dark Horse and Roadsters Reborn events in the demo.
 If some of the fans beat his record on the Roadsters Reborn event, they had a chance to win some NFSHP prizes.
 The fourth diary, released 26 November 2010, explains why and how the game's cars were chosen.

 Reception

 Pre-release

-Need for Speed: Hot Pursuit was well received by critics at E3 2010 and was most notably awarded with "Best Racing Game" from Game Critics Awards as well as several other media outlets.
+Need for Speed: Hot Pursuit was well received by critics at E3 2010 and was awarded with "Best Racing Game" from Game Critics Awards as well as several other media outlets.
 Other games in the category included Forza Motorsport 4, Gran Turismo 5, Test Drive Unlimited 2 and MotorStorm: Apocalypse.
 IGN stated that it had "an inspired level of connectivity", while 1UP.com claimed that "the other racing games at E3 never had a chance".
 This was the first game in the Need for Speed series since the original Hot Pursuit to win an E3 award.
 Hot Pursuit was also nominated for "Best Xbox 360" and "Best PS3" game by IGN, and "Best Graphics" by Gaming Excellence.